davosmith/moodle-block_checklist/README.txt

 ==Changes==

+* 2012-09-22 - Fixed bug in group selection when user is not a member of any groups
 * 2012-09-19 - Split the 3 plugins (mod / block / grade report) into separate repos for better maintenance
 * 2012-08-06 - Now able to change groups via a menu inside the block (the settings page now defines the default group to display)
 * 2012-07-07 - Tested against Moodle 2.3